-- Using a large gauge needle with an eye big enough to thread your cord, string your balls onto cord, taking care to ensure you are passing the needle and cord through the centre.
+- Using a large gauge needle with an eye big enough to thread your cord, string your balls onto cord.
+Take care to ensure you are passing the needle and cord through the centre.

-- Once you have everything threaded, you can center your balls on the cord and tie a loop knot on each side of the ball arrangement to secure (optional) or keep things free moving.
+- Once you have everything threaded, you can centre your balls on the cord and tie a loop knot on each side of the ball arrangement to secure (optional) or keep things free moving.

-If using cord for a necklace, you can simply tie it to fit as a single strand, or get a little more fancy, if you wish.
+If using cord for a necklace, you can simply tie it to fit as a single strand.
+Or you can get a little more fancy, if you wish.
 I did three extra things with my necklace cord for the example shown in this post:

 - Multi-strand braiding: Tie a length of cord around the ball-side the knot securing the felt balls or through the knot itself, giving you three strands of cord to braid.
 Loop knot all three cords around themselves, swallowing the initial knot, for looks and added security.
 Braid to the desired length and tie a loop knot to secure.
 Repeat for the other side.

-- Beaded ends: Instead of simply knotting the end of the braid at the desired length, after your end loop knot, string a small bead onto one of the three strands and tie another loop knot using all three strands to secure.
+- Beaded ends: Instead of simply knotting the end of the braid at the desired length, after your end loop knot, string a small bead onto one of the three strands.
+Tie another loop knot using all three strands to secure.
 Trim excess cord if/as needed.

 - Adjustable length end knots: Tie one end of the cord around (not to) the opposite side of the cord.
 The cord should slide freely though the knot.
 Repeat with the other side, forming a closed necklace with a loop connection joining the ends.
 You can slip the cords back and forth as needed, making the loop larger (shorten the necklace) or smaller (lengthen the necklace), to adjust.